Brain-WP/BrainMonkey/docs/functions-setup.md

 Brain Monkey can be used with any testing framework.
 Examples in this page will use PHPUnit, but the concepts are applicable at any testing framework.

+## Warning

+Brain Monkey uses [Patchwork](http://antecedent.github.io/patchwork/) to redefine functions and so inherits from it some gotchas:

+ - only **userland** (custom) functions can be redefined, PHP core functions can't.

+ - only functions defined **after** Patchwork as been loaded can be redefined.
+Brain Monkey loads Patchwork when you call `Functions\setUp()` (see below).

+   That happen at the start of any test.
+If functions you want to test are defined earlier (e.g. via Composer "file" autoload directive) you need to "manually" load Patchwork earlier
+   (you'll need to require `Patchwork.php` file, see Patchwork docs).

+   Note that this is something you **don't** have to worry about if functions you want to test are not defined at all during tests.

 ## Setup tests